-- 6.27.1.6.2 Formal tendering procedures may be waived in the following circumstances: - (a) In very exceptional circumstances where the Chief Executive decides that formal tendering procedures would not be practicable or the estimated expenditure or income would not warrant formal tendering procedures; - (b) Where the requirement is covered by an existing contract; - (c) Where national or other framework agreements are in place and have been approved by the Board of Directors; - (d) Where a consortium arrangement is in place and a lead organisation has been appointed to carry out tendering activity on behalf of the consortium members; - (e) Where the timescale genuinely precludes competitive tendering but failure to plan the work properly would not be regarded as a justification for a single tender; - (f) Where specialist expertise is required and is available from only one source; - (g) When the task is essential to complete the project, and arises as a consequence of a recently completed assignment and engaging different consultants for the new task would be inappropriate; - (h) Where there is a clear benefit to be gained from maintaining continuity with an earlier project.
+6.27.1.6.2 Formal tendering procedures may be waived in the following circumstances:

+(a) In very exceptional circumstances where the Chief Executive decides that formal tendering procedures would not be practicable or the estimated expenditure or income would not warrant formal tendering procedures;

+- (b) Where the requirement is covered by an existing contract; - (c) Where national or other framework agreements are in place and have been approved by the Board of Directors; - (d) Where a consortium arrangement is in place and a lead organisation has been appointed to carry out tendering activity on behalf of the consortium members; - (e) Where the timescale genuinely precludes competitive tendering but failure to plan the work properly would not be regarded as a justification for a single tender; - (f) Where specialist expertise is required and is available from only one source; - (g) When the task is essential to complete the project, and arises as a consequence of a recently completed assignment and engaging different consultants for the new task would be inappropriate; - (h) Where there is a clear benefit to be gained from maintaining continuity with an earlier project.
 However in such cases the benefits of such continuity must outweigh any potential financial advantage to be gained by competitive tendering; - (i) For the provision of legal advice and services providing that any legal firm or partnership commissioned by the Foundation Trust is regulated by the Law Society for England and Wales for the conduct of their business (or by the Bar Council for England and Wales in relation to the obtaining of Counsel's opinion) and are generally recognised as having sufficient expertise in the area of work for which they are commissioned.
 The Director of Finance will ensure that any fees paid are reasonable and within commonly accepted rates for the costing of such work. - 6.27.1.6.3 The waiving of competitive tendering procedures should not be used to avoid competition or for administrative convenience or to award further work to a consultant originally appointed through a competitive procedure. - 6.27.1.6.4 Competitive tendering cannot be waived for building and engineering construction works and maintenance (other than in accordance with CONCODE) without Departmental of Health approval. - 6.27.1.6.5 Where it is decided that competitive tendering or quotation is not applicable and should be waived, the fact of the waiver and the reasons should be documented and recorded on the Trust's standard Waiver Request Form.
-The originating department should submit the completed Waiver Request Form for approval in advance of any requisitioning activity to the Deputy Director of Finance in respect of quotations or the Chief Executive / Director of Finance in respect of tenders. - 6.27.1.6.6 All requests to waive tenders should be reported to the Board of Directors at the first available meeting. - 6.27.1.6.7 Exceptionally a single tender action may be permitted.
+The originating department should submit the completed Waiver Request Form for approval in advance of any requisitioning activity to the Director of Finance / Chief Executive. - 6.27.1.6.6 All requests to waive tenders should be reported to the Audit Committee on a quarterly basis. - 6.27.1.6.7 Exceptionally a single tender action may be permitted.
 However it should not be used retrospectively i.e. after a contract has been awarded nor should it be used for administrative convenience or to avoid competition.
-In all cases the reasons should be documented and reported by the Director of Finance to the Board of Directors.
+In all cases the reasons should be documented and reported by the Director of Finance to Audit Committee and through to the Board via the Chair's Report.